FAQ

 What is the relevant law relating to apprenticeships?

 S.32 of the Apprenticeships, Skills, Children and Learning Act 2009 (ASCLA) sets out the prescribed format of an apprentice agreement and states that any agreement entered into is under a qualifying apprentice framework.
 The Regulations which came into force on the 6 April 2012 set out what the agreement should include.
-These are:

 • That the apprentice agreement is in the prescribed format